MartinPulec/gjtiff/README.md

 # NEWS

+- 12th Nov '25 - add parameter `-W` for encoding tiles as WebP and whole as JPG
 - 11th Nov '25 - add parameter `-F` to change fill-color from black to eg. white
 - Oct '25 - support for more correct S1 repositioning to WebP (using
 GeoTIFF tie pointes)